onekit/rest-api/README.md

 http-request.http - file with test requests to API end-points

-Nelmio API Doc Sandbox available:
+Nelmio API Doc Sandbox is available on:

     https://127.0.0.1:8080/api/doc